freeCodeCamp/chinese/chinese/articles/understanding-redux-the-worlds-easiest-guide-to-beginning-redux.md

 >
 > _Setting up the Reducer, subscribing to the Store, listening and re-rendering upon state changes …… we can reduce some of the hassles._
 >
-> _Like Internet banking brings a breath of fresh air to the process of withdrawing money from your account, ‘bindings’ such as React-redux also make it slightly easier to use Redux with React — without performance concerns._
+> _Like Internet banking brings a breath of fresh air to the process of withdrawing money from your account, ‘bindings’ such as React-redux also make it slightly easier to use Redux with React—without performance concerns._

 How sweet.